-Glass, like water, is deceptively heavy for its relatively small physical size.
-Glass weight plays a big factor in determining what type of hardware and frame is required for our aluminium bifold doors, stackable and sliding doors, frameless glass doors and windows.
+Glass, much like water, can be deceptively heavy for its physical size.
+Glass weight plays a big factor in determining what type of hardware and frame type are required for our aluminium windows and doors.
 It also plays a role in determining the number of people required to lift glass into place or if a crane is required.

 This is the basic formula used to calculate the weight of glass: Height (m) x Width (m) x Glass Thickness (mm) x 2.5 = Glass Weight (kg)